Hackthebox - Precious

 Burp repeater

 Playing around with burp we find that we are not able to generate a pdf with an url but if we try special chars we can generate a pdf.
-See this one for example So it is blank at the moment but still it is a start.
-We can see that it uses wkhtmltopdf version 0.12.6 We can google it to see if it has known exploits We find this cve: CVE-2022-35583 see also here and this blog seems worth reading.
+See this one for example generate pdf So it is blank at the moment but still it is a start.
+We can see that it uses wkhtmltopdf version 0.12.6 We can google it to see if it has known exploits We find this cve: CVE-2022-35583arrow-up-right see also herearrow-up-right and this blogarrow-up-right seems worth reading.
 We have an ssrf vulnerability.
 If we set up a simple http server with python we are able to see the requests coming.
-Here is burp with our ip to request Here is the traffic in our http server Let's try to go further now that we can see that we have a possible interaction.
+Here is burp with our ip to request burp Here is the traffic in our http server http serv Let's try to go further now that we can see that we have a possible interaction.
 Ideally we would like to be able to execute code in the server to gain access.
-While looking around I stumbled on this article that is really good.
+While looking around I stumbled on this articlearrow-up-right that is really good.
 For the last part of the article we need a webserver that can handle php.
 We can use php because it has a built in webserver.
 This should do the trick php -S 127.0.0.1:80 -t .
 Let's try the snippet from the article

 Now we just need to put this in our html file